Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Approach

-Since we have point clouds for both query object and CAD model we can also obtain 3D correspondences.
-Ideally, straightforward application of the Umeyama algorithm~\cite{umeyama1991least} with RANSAC on a set of 3D correspondences $q_k$ and $p_k$, can solve for a rigid body transform: rotation $R$, translation $t$, and a uniform scaling parameter $s$.
-However, we empirically find that $t$ and $s$ can be significantly influenced by undesired depth estimation and large object occlusion and truncation in image that result in visually implausible scene (object with extreme size or position deviation).
+\mypara{Zero-shot object pose estimation.} We estimate the 9D pose of novel objects for semantically-matching but not necessarily exact geometrically-matching CAD objects.
+Our approach is a zero-shot model-based object pose estimation method that demonstrates generalization across unseen categories and removes the requirement for pose-labeled real image training data.
+We use the semantic-rich representation of visual foundation model (\eg DinoV2~\cite{oquab2023dinov2}) to compute 2D correspondences for a pair of query image and a multiview rendering of a CAD object.
+We compute correspondence scores as cosine similarity between patch embeddings and take the top-K correspondences.
+A coarse pose hypothesis is produced by taking the most similar multiview rendering with the maximal averaged correspondence-wise similarity.
+We then lift from 2D to 3D correspondences using depth.
+We apply the Umeyama algorithm~\cite{umeyama1991least} with RANSAC to solve for a rigid body transformation.
+We empirically find that the translation $t$ and the uniform scaling $s$ can be significantly influenced by undesired depth estimation and large object occlusion in image that result in visually implausible scene (object with extreme size or position deviation).
 We therefore adopt a small scale prediction network $\mathcal{F}_\text{scale}$ from GigaPose~\cite{nguyen2024gigaPose} for more robust scale estimation.
 The approach is illustrated in \cref{fig:pose-estimation}.
+See the supplement for more details.

-\mypara{Scene composition and optimization.} We now have all the ingredients to compose a 3D scene from a set of retrieved and coarsely posed CAD models.
-Errors in the object poses may lead to violations in overall scene plausibility.
+\mypara{Stage-wise scene optimization.} Errors in the object pose estimation may lead to violations in overall scene plausibility.
 Examples include inter-penetrations, flying objects, or gaps to the supporting objects.
 To address this, we use a differentiable semantic-aware scene layout optimization procedure to refine the coarse object poses.
 We separate the entire procedure into different stages to alleviate the difficulty of adjusting the 9D poses of all objects simultaneously.
 For each object, we first define its oriented bounding box (OBB) and then identify potential contact and support surfaces along with contact and support directions to optimize spatial support relations with other objects.
-We describe the optimization stages along with their terms below and illustrate the stage-wise optimization in~\cref{fig:layout-optimization}.
+We describe the optimization stages below and illustrate the stage-wise optimization in~\cref{fig:layout-optimization}.
+See the supplement for details.